Trump says he’ll send feds if NYC can’t stop bloodshed

 It was the latest in a string of bloody weekends that have roiled the city in the wake of coronavirus-related shutdowns, rallies against police brutality and a month-long protest encampment in front of City Hall.

-According to police, 51 people were shot from Friday through Sunday, six of whom died from their injuries.
+According to police, 51 people were shot from Friday through Sunday.
+Six of them were killed, including John Jeff, a 28-year-old city jail officer who was off-duty in Queens.
 Another man died after a physical altercation, police said.

 Eight people were shot and five people were killed over the same span last year.